zpurcey/cloudspanner-ticketshop-demo/README.md

 To create an instance in your account and pre-install all required packages you can run the commands below.

-**Important**: Make sure your gcloud auth & project set correctly.
+**Important**: Make sure your billing, gcloud auth & project set correctly.
 You can adjust the zone to create the GCE instance in with your preference.

 **WARNING**: The below instructions create a service account with IAM permission